 A few weeks later I was on my way to Connecticut and WTNH!

-In more than two decades here I’ve done everything from forecasting hurricanes (Gloria and Bob) to flying through them (twice).
+In more than two decades In Connecticut I did everything from forecasting hurricanes (Gloria, Bob and Irene) to flying through them (twice).
 I’ve also flown an F/A-18 with the Blue Angels, experienced Mt.
-Washington in mid-January with 100+ mph winds and sailed under Long Island Sound in a Groton based Los Angeles class Fast Attack submarine.
+Washington in mid-January with 100+ mph winds and sailed under Long Island Sound in two Groton based Los Angeles class Fast Attack submarines.

 It is scary to have adults with their children in tow walk up to me and tell me how I visited their middle school class.
 I’m not old enough for that!

-I live in Hamden, Connecticut with my wife Helaine.
-We embrace the holy trinity of Connecticut country living: well water, septic system and oil heat.
+I now live in “The OC” with my wife Helaine and our rescue pooch, Doppler.
+We ditched the holy trinity of Connecticut country living: well water, septic system and oil heat for the planned convenience and utility of Irvine, CA. The weather here’s not bad either.

-Our daughter Stefanie is a graduate of the School of Communication at Hofstra University and now lives in Southern California strictly to make me jealous.
+Our daughter Stefanie is a graduate of the School of Communication (no “s”) at Hofstra University and now lives and works in Hollywood.

-My spare time is spent at one of three computers I’ve built, working on photography, web and multimedia applications (like this handcoded website), providing tech support for friends and family and muttering curse words in the general direction of Bill Gates’ house.
+My spare time is spent at one of three computers I’ve built, working on photography, web and multimedia applications (like this handcoded website), providing tech support for friends and family and muttering curse words in the general direction of Mark Zuckerberg’s house.
+I am a reasonably decent low stakes poker player.
+My wife plays better.